rckymntn/alpine/README.md

     - `lumberjack.js` contains functions to log to console, a guild channel, a file, or all three.
     - `commands` holds all commands as their own `.js` file.
 To make a new command, add a new command `your-command.js` to `commands` and run `register.js` before `main.js` for it to take effect.
 There's an example commmand in `examples/example.js` demonstrating most basic functionality of building a slash command.
     - `listeners` directory groups event listeners together.
 For example, all message related listeners are grouped in one file, `message-listener.js`.
+    - `tests` directory holds all tests for different files.
 2. ...
 99. Once you're satisified with your changes and have registered any new or modified commands, run `npm start` or `node src/main.js`.